 and Mason Creek Trail

 ) can get rather crowded with hikers, however the trails are pretty wide at these parts.
-Once up in the northern sections, you pretty much have the trail to yourself.
+Once up in the northern sections, the trails are less crowded, but have gotten busier now that the park has gained a little more popularity.

 Bring cash or credit card for access to this state park. $7 for day pass.